Mark10667/max_salary_ass/README.md

 The only starter code provided for this assignment is an implementation of the Heap’s algorithm for generating all permutations in an array of integers.

 <strong>Please follow the style of the previous 2 programming assignments and use them as a template.
 It is very important that you learn how to implement algorithms in a consistent way.</strong>

+Instruction:
+test_performance has two test modes.
+To run:

+./test 1 <N> <M>  (N is the number of elements in the array, M is the max possible number for every element.

+./test 2 <type the array of integers one by one with a blank space between the numbers>

+The max digit of the salary in both test modes is 12.